mjassen/mzz-include-crazystat/README.md

 0. Install the CrazyStat software on your website.
 This plugin doesn't do that.
 This plugin just "points to"/includes the CrazyStat installation.
 1. Put the mzz-include-crazystat.php file into a folder mzz-include-crazystat and upload the folder to the plugins directory in your WordPress installation.
 2. From the WordPress dashboard, activate the plugin.
+That's it!
+Now whenever someone visits your site the include code fires and so it allows the CrazyStat installation to start gathering statistics.